 The Hydrow comes with the following warranty:

-Two years on electronics and wear items is also more generous than most.
+A year on electronics and wear items is also pretty decent (although when Hydrow first came out it offered 2 years).
 FYI- wear items include the handle, seat, and strap.

-18 months on labor is awesome too, considering most companies offer 12 months (if they offer any labor warranty at all that is).
+12 months on labor is standard, as most companies offer 12 months in this department (if they offer any labor warranty at all that is).

 There’s no question the Hydrow is a nice rowing machine.
 Every aspect of this rower is designed with both form and function in mind.